 - Low visibility

 To seek compensation for your damages, you’ll need to identify how the accident happened and who caused it.
-The negligent party in your accident should be held liable for all of the resulting damages.
-If the at-fault party is a driver, you can file a personal injury claim with their auto insurance company.
+The negligent party in your accident should be held liable for all the resulting damages.
+If the at-fault party is a driver, you can file a wrongful death claim with their auto insurance company.

 Common Damages from Atlanta Pedestrian Accidents